pylhc/PyLHC/README.md

 ### Prerequisites

-The codes use a multitude of packages as can be found in the [requirements.txt](requirements.txt).
+The codes use a multitude of packages as can be found in the [setup.py](setup.py).

 Important ones are: ``tfs-pandas``,  ``generic_parser``, ``numpy``, ``pandas`` and ``scipy``.